Regis College, Toronto

-Regis College is a postgraduate theological college of the University of Toronto located at the St. George campus in Toronto, Ontario, Canada.
+Regis College is a federated college of the University of Toronto and a postgraduate Jesuit seminary, located on the St. George campus in downtown Toronto, Ontario, Canada.
 Founded in 1930, it is the Jesuit school of theology in Canada and a member institution of the Toronto School of Theology.

 History

 Foundation

 Regis College began as the Jesuit philosophy college at 403 Wellington Street in downtown Toronto in September 1930 (after Loretto Abbey left in 1927).
 It then offered philosophy programmes to Jesuit scholastics preparing for priesthood.
 It was in 1943 that the programme of offerings was expanded to include theology.
 In 1954, the Jesuit seminary was formally named Collegium Christi Regis, The College of Christ the King.
 In 1956 Regis College was accredited as a pontifical faculty (a status it retains) by becoming the School of Theology of St. Mary's University in Halifax, Nova Scotia and thus became able to offer ecclesiastical degrees in theology.